 - Special Christmas background music, lighting, and projections on Cinderella Castle

-Most of those details are not new, but there is one big bombshell not previously announced: the special holiday-themed parade “Mickey’s Once Upon a Christmastime Parade” will be shown during Disney Very Merriest After Hours.
-Mickey Mouse and Minnie Mouse will be joined by pals from Frozen, Santa Claus, and many other favorite Disney characters including the very popular Toy Soldiers.
+Now let’s turn to the major entertainment offerings during Disney Very Merriest After Hours.
+First up, the special holiday-themed parade “Mickey’s Once Upon a Christmastime Parade” that is normally shown for Mickey’s Very Merry Christmas Party.
+In this parade, Mickey and Minnie Mouse are joined by pals from Frozen, Santa Claus, and many other favorite Disney characters including the very popular Toy Soldiers.

 This is a full parade–the same one from Mickey’s Very Merry Christmas Party–and not a cavalcade.
 This is a fairly significant milestone, as it marks the first time (barring any other announcements) a full parade will roll down Main Street since March of last year.

 Next, a new stage show called “Mickey & Minnie’s Very Merry Memories” will be joining the lineup of event-exclusive entertainment at Disney Very Merriest After Hours.
 Guests attending the party will be able to watch Mickey and his pals in a celebration filled with music, dancing and nostalgic yuletide fun.